 OVN is an opensource network virtualization solution developed by the Open vSwitch community.
 It lets one create logical switches, logical routers, stateful ACLs, load-balancers etc to build different virtual networking topologies.
 The project has a specific Kubernetes plugin and documentation at ovn-kubernetes.

-Weave Net is a
+Weave Net from Weaveworks

 Weave Net is a resilient and simple to use network for Kubernetes and its hosted applications.
 Weave Net runs as a CNI plug-in or stand-alone.
 In either version, it doesn't require any configuration or extra code to run, and in both cases, the network provides one IP address per pod - as is standard for Kubernetes.

 The early design of the networking model and its rationale, and some future plans are described in more detail in the networking design document.

 Items on this page refer to third party products or projects that provide functionality required by Kubernetes.
 The Kubernetes project authors aren't responsible for those third-party products or projects.
 See the CNCF website guidelines for more details.

 You should read the content guide before proposing a change that adds an extra third-party link.